A finite volume Simo-Reissner beam method for moored floating body dynamics: Benchmark Case

 \subsection{Experimental Setup}

-The experimental model consists of a box moored symmetrically to the bottom of a $30.0$ m long, $1.0$ m wide, and $1.2$ m high wave flume belonging to the Coastal Engineering Research Group at the Department of Civil Engineering of Ghent University.
+The experimental model consists of a box constructed from lightweight PVC, moored symmetrically to the bottom of a $30.0$ m long, $1.0$ m wide, and $1.2$ m high wave flume belonging to the Coastal Engineering Research Group at the Department of Civil Engineering of Ghent University.
 During this project, several tests with different wave conditions were carried out.
 The rigid box made of light PVC material is $0.2$ m long, $0.2$ m wide, and $0.132$ m high and has a $3.148$ kg mass.
 To track the box's motion, a $0.324$ m plate was attached to the front face of the box, facing the incoming waves, on which reflective markers were installed.
+The mass of the plate and markers is included in the reported properties of the box (Table {\ref{table:properties}}), and their influence is further discussed in Section {\ref{subsec:boxmotions}}.
 These reflective markers were used by a 6-DOF optical motion tracking system.
 Initially, the box had a draft length of $0.0786$ m, which meant 60\% of its height was submerged.
 Figure \ref{fig:experimentaldomain} depicts a schematic view of the experimental domain.

-The mooring system employed in this experiment includes four symmetrical iron chains initially slacked and postured in a catenary layout.
+The mooring system employed in this experiment includes four symmetrical iron chains initially slack and postured in a catenary layout.
 Four load cells have been mounted on the anchor end of the mooring lines to record the tensions.
 On the fairlead side, each line is connected at a point 0.5 cm above the box’s corner. \citep{dominguez_sph_2019}.
 A detailed list of box and mooring line properties is provided in Table \ref{table:properties}.
+The reported centre of gravity values in Table 1 already account for the attached wooden plate ($0.324$ m, front face) and reflective markers, ensuring that the listed values correspond to the full experimental model.

 The coordinates for anchors and fairleads are presented in Table \ref{table:fairleadAnchorCoords}.
 The experimental data include the motion of the moored body, the tension in the mooring lines, and the surface elevation at several locations in the wave tank.
 These data are used to validate the numerical model presented in Section \ref{sec:math_model}.
 The surface elevation of the water is recorded using resistive wave gauges (WGs).
 Table \ref{table:wavegaugescoords} lists the WG positions within the wave tank.
 WG1 is located between the upstream and the box, WG2 and WG3 are located between the box and the side walls of the wave tank, and WG4, WG5 and WG6 are located downstream and before the wave absorption area.